-Wood or vinyl floors, not carpet making it easier for cleanup
+Wood or vinyl floors,not carpet (makes for easier cleanup)

 Again, these may not be deal-breakers.
-Plenty of flat dwellers have had to make the march downstairs for pupper’s potty time in the middle of the night, and carpet cleaners exist for a reason.
+Plenty of us apartment dwellers have had to make the march downstairs for pupper’s potty time in the middle of the night, and carpet cleaners exist for a reason.

 You can’t predict what’s going to happen to you in the future.
-That’s why human insurance exists and thankfully in the UK we have the NHS.
+That’s why human insurance exists.

 You also can’t predict what’s going to happen to your dog.
 That’s where dog insurance comes in.